 How to pay tax in Hong Kong?

-Upon the receipt of your Individuals Tax Return form BIR60, you should complete and file it before the due date.
+Once you receive your Individuals Tax Return form BIR60, you should complete and file it before the due date.
 The Inland Revenue Department will calculate the amount of tax payable and you should settle the bill on time.
 If you do not receive your tax form in a particular year, you have a duty to notify the Inland Revenue Department proactively.

 What should I do if I have a new address or I am leaving Hong Kong?

 You must notify the Government within one month if your address is changed.
 If you will be leaving Hong Kong for more than a month, you should also send them a notification.

 You are required to report the following income in your salaries tax assessment.
 Here is a list of chargeable incomes for your reference.

 - Commissions, Bonuses, Leave Pay, End of Contract Gratuities and Payments In Lieu of Notice accrued on or after 1 April 2012